kristi11/ww-filament/README.md

    ```

 9. [WittyWorkflow](https:://wittyworkflow.com) uses [Shield](https://filamentphp.com/plugins/bezhansalleh-shield) plugin
    to provide proper user roles.
-We need to generate the permissions for that package
+We need to setup the plugin and generate the permissions for that package
     ```
+    php artisan shield:setup --fresh
-    php artisan shield:generate --all
+    php artisan shield:generate --all --panel=admin
     ```
    and define the super admin of the system
     ```